Pensions and IHT – the dangers posed by small pension pots

 From April 2027, this will include IHT on any unused pension funds that the deceased held, even though the LPRs are not responsible for collecting and distributing those pension assets.
 That task remains with the Pension Scheme Administrator (PSA).

 The process for this, as outlined in HMRCs consultation response, is that the LPRs will need to request valuations from PSAs for any pensions the deceased held at their death.
 The PSA must provide a valuation within 30 days of that request.
-Obviously, the more pensions an individual holds the more admin the LPRs have to deal with.
+Obviously, the more pensions an individual holds the more admin the LPRs must deal with.
 But that is only the start of the issue.

 In addition to scheme valuations, the LPRs will also need to know if any of the pension death benefits are to be paid to an exempt beneficiary, such as a spouse, civil partner or charity.
 Without this information, the IHT liability for each of a client’s pension pots and their free estate cannot be calculated.